 11. Sanctioned shows must offer breed/commercial/crossbred classes for steers and heifers regardless of the number entered.

 12. 2020 UPDATE: Exhibitors must be present to show their own calf.
-In order for any points to be awarded, the cattle must be owned by, entered in the name of, and shown by the individual IJBBA member, the only exception being if the exhibitor has two or more animals in the same class.
-No substitute showmen are allowed.
+In order for any points to be awarded, the cattle must be owned by, entered in the name of, and shown by the individual IJBBA member, exception being if the exhibitor has two or more animals in the same class.

 13. IJBBA sanctioned shows must offer Market Heifer shows.
 A Champion and Reserve Champion High Point Market Heifer Award will be given at year-end.
 All IJBBA sanctioned shows must allow the Champion Market Heifer to compete against the steers for a Supreme Market Animal of the show.
 Year-end over all top ten-market animals will be selected from both Market Steers and Market Heifer exhibitors.